What kind of file(s) do I have? Look at the file extension. Starting from the top, find the first row that is for any of your files.

 In some cases, you will need to download data in ASCII (text) format and use a setup file (typically .sps, .do or .sas) to get it into your software.

-Many statistical packages will not run a set-up file unless you reset the Windows default setting that hides file extensions.
+If using Windows, many statistical packages will not run a set-up file unless you reset the Windows Explorer to show file extensions.

 Ask a Librarian | Hours & Directions | Mason Libraries Home